processone/docs.ejabberd.im/content/admin/guide/configuration.md

 `resume_timeout: Seconds`

-:   This option configures the number of seconds until a session times
+:   This option configures the (default) number of seconds until a session
-	out if the connection is lost.
+	times out if the connection is lost.
 During this period of time, a client may resume the session if `stream_management` is enabled.
+	(Note that the client may request a different timeout value, see the `max_resume_timeout` option above.)
 This option can be specified for `ejabberd_c2s` listeners.
 Setting it to `0` effectively disables session resumption.
 The default value is `300`.

 `service_check_from: true|false`